Knowledge-Based Synthesis of Distributed Systems Using Event Structures: Synthesizing programs from constructive proofs

 \subsubsection{Axioms}

-Bickford and Constable \citeyear{BC03} derived from the formal semantics of distributed message automata some Nuprl axioms that turn out to be useful for proving the satisfiability of a specification.
+Constable and Bickford \cite{CB08} derived from the formal semantics of distributed message automata some Nuprl axioms that turn out to be useful for proving the satisfiability of a specification.
 We now present (a slight modification of) their axioms.
 The axioms have the form $\Pg \psatI X$, where $\Pg$ is a program and $X$ is a specification, that is, a predicate on event structures; the axiom is sound if all event structures $\es$ consistent with program $\Pg$ under interpretation $I$ satisfy the specification $X$.
-We write $\psatI$ to make clear that the program semantics in given with respect to an interpretation $I$.
-There is an axiom for each type of basic program other than frame programs, two axioms for frame programs (corresponding to the two cases in the semantic definition of frame programs), together with an axiom characterizing composition and a refinement axiom. \begin{description} \item[{\bf Ax\mbox{-}init}:]
+We write $\psatI$ to make clear that the program semantics is given with respect to an interpretation $I$.
+There is an axiom for each type of basic program other than frame programs, two axioms for frame programs (corresponding to the two cases in the semantic definition of frame programs), together with an axiom characterizing composition and a refinement axiom. \begin{enumerate}[\hbox to8 pt{ }] \item { -12 pt\bf Ax\mbox{-}init::}\

 (Note that the right-hand side of $\psat$ is a specification; given an event structure $\ff es$, it is true if $i\mbox{-\emph{formula}}(\psi,I) \, \land I(\psi)(\initstate_i)$ holds in event structure $\es$.)